 “I had a lot of issues regarding my past and I feel being at the retreat has helped me to put these issues to rest”.

 At YMCA Surbiton, YMCA Wimbledon and YMCA South Ealing we have chapels open every day for prayer and quiet space.
-We also run weekly prayer sessions in these chapels.
-The Chaplains also run prayer and Christian worship events around Christmas and Easter, and other significant times throughout the year.
+We run weekly prayer sessions and also prayer and Christian worship events around Christmas and Easter, and other significant times throughout the year.

-Green belt is Christians music and arts festival which we attend joining with many other YMCA’s to serve the young people who attend the festival.
+Greenbelt is a Christian music and arts festival which we attend joining with many other YMCAs to serve the young people who attend the festival.
 Residents also come along as volunteers to help.

 YMCA St Paul’s Group is an ecumenical organisation and works with all sectors of the Christian faith.
 As well as being part of local interfaith forums serving those of all faiths in the community .